 Assistant Baseball Coach

 Brandon Benton is entering his first season as an Assistant Coach for the Panola Ponies.
-Coach Benton serves as the teams Strength Coach as well as the Recruiting Coordinator and is heavily involved with the hitters and infielders.
+Coach Benton serves as the teams Strength Coach, Recruiting Coordinator and is heavily involved with the hitters and infielders.
 Prior to joining the Ponies staff in 2014 Benton served as the Head Coach at Central Hinds Academy in 2013.
 In 2012, Benton was on staff at Greenville College as a Graduate Assistant where he lead the Strength program as well as the Recruiting.
-In 2011, Coach Benton served as an Assistant Coach at St Aloysius High School where he worked primarily with hitters and outfielders.
-From 2010-2008, Benton served as an assistant for Major League Baseball's Reviving Baseball in Inner-cities (RBI).
+In 2011, Benton served as an Assistant Coach at St Aloysius High School where he worked primarily with hitters and outfielders.
+From 2010-2008, Benton served as an assistant for Mississippi Reviving Baseball in Inner-cities (RBI).

 Before entering college Benton served on active duty in the United States Air Force for 4 years as a Security Forces Airman.

-Benton completed his Bachelors of Science degree in Kinesiology (Sports Management) from Mississippi College.
-He is currently enrolled at Greenville College studying for his graduate degree in Coaching.
+Benton completed his Bachelors of Science degree in Kinesiology (Sports Management) from Mississippi College and his Masters of Arts in Education (Coaching) from Greenville College.